water.jpeg

 Filmmaker / Director

 Julia is a Polish-American filmmaker based in the San Francisco Bay Area.
 She has worked on numerous award-winning film productions including Jennifer Fox's “My Reincarnation” (2010), Nancy Kates's “Regarding Susan Sontag” (2014), “Retracing Jeneba: The Story of a Witness,” (2018), and was an editing assistant on Academy Award nominated director Judith Ehrlich's forthcoming film, “The Mouse that Roared” (in post production).
-She is the Producer and Assistant Director of award-winning documentary, “The Village of Lovers,” about the free love eco-village called Tamera in Porugal, currently touring in Film Festivals (2023).
+She is a Cinematographer and Co-Director Director of award-winning documentary, “The Village of Lovers,” about the free love eco-village called Tamera in Portugal, which had an international film festivals in 2023 and is now streaming.
 The films she has worked on have been screened in cinemas, on HBO, A&E, PBS, Arté TV France, Amazon Prime, Kanopy and more.
 Julia has produced dozens of short films that have aired on UpliftTV, Gaia TV, screened at international conferences and festivals, all produced through the media collaborative, Re/Culture Media, which she helped co-found.
-Julia was born in Poland, she is trilingual, a Master NLP Practitioner, an avid gardener and a mama to a little girl.
+Julia developed her solo directorial feature Intimate Revolutions within the CIRCLE Women Doc Accelerator.
+Julia was born in Poland, she is trilingual, a Master NLP Practitioner, an avid gardener and lives in California with her partner and young daughter girl.

 MARC J. FRANCIS